wds4/tribal-tapestry/experiment/test.md

 To demonstrate such satisfaction, they should each write down at least one such element.
 If they are not so satisfied, do not proceed with the test.

 Note that the TTH predicts that many people will actively resist participation in this test because the simple act of becoming familiar with the TTH is a violation of the First Rule.
-Some may need to be reassured that recitation of the TTH does not equate to an endorsement of its veracity.
+To mitigate such resistance, it may help to provide reassurance that recitation of the TTH does not equate to an endorsement of its veracity.

 A certain amount of time later (between one day and one week later; ideally involving at least one sleep cycle) the test is performed using the accompanying Worksheet.